Surdano/Risk_Return_Analysis/README.md

 ---
 ## Analysis
-The complete analysis of the program shows that Berkshire Hathaway has the highest risk-return profile of all four funds.
-It also shows the highest cumulative return of the four while providing less risk than the S&P 500.
+The complete analysis of the program shows that Berkshire Hathaway has the highest risk-return profile of all four funds and should be the fund a firm invests in over the others.
+Additionally, it also shows the highest cumulative return of the four while providing less risk than the S&P 500.

 ---
 ## Contributors